South African Airways Flight 295: Aircraft and crew

-The aircraft involved was a Boeing 747-244BM Combi registered ZS-SAS and named Helderberg.
-This was the 488th 747 built, made its first flight on 12 November 1980 and was delivered to South African Airways (SAA) on 24 November 1980.
+The aircraft involved was a 7-year-old Boeing 747-244BM Combi registered ZS-SAS and named Helderberg.
+This was the 488th 747 built, made its first flight on 12 November 1980 and was delivered to SAA on 24 November 1980.

 The Boeing 747-200B Combi model permits the mixing of passengers and cargo on the main deck according to load factors on any given route and Class B cargo compartment regulations.

 Flight 295 had 140 passengers and six pallets of cargo on the main deck.
 The master waybills stated that 47000 kg of baggage and cargo were loaded on the aircraft.
 A Taiwanese customs official performed a surprise inspection of some of the cargo; he did not find anything that could be characterised as suspicious.
 According to Tinus Jacobs who was SAA's manager in Taiwan at the time of Flight 295, the flight crew appeared relaxed and "happy to fly" before takeoff and did not display any concerns about the cargo.

 The captain of Flight 295 was 49-year-old Dawid Jacobus Uys, a former South African Air Force pilot with 13,843 hours' experience of which 3,884 hours was on the Boeing 747 series airplanes.
-Uys was described by colleagues as professional and skilled and at the time of the accident was considering retiring to take up a role with the South African Pilots' Association.
+Uys was described by colleagues as having a professional, skilled and friendly personality, and at the time of the accident was considering retiring to take up a role with the South African Pilots' Association.
 The flight crew also consisted of 36-year-old first officer David Attwell and 37-year-old relief first officer Geoffrey Birchall, with 7,362 and 8,749 hours' experience (including 4,096 and 4,555 hours on the Boeing 747) respectively; and 45-year-old flight engineer, Giuseppe "Joe" Bellagarda and 34-year-old relief flight engineer, Alan Daniel, with 7,804 hours and 1,595 hours (4,254 and 227 of them on the Boeing 747) of experience respectively.

 Accident

-Flight 295 took off at 14:23 UTC (22:23 local time) on 27 November 1987 from Taipei Chiang Kai Shek International Airport on a flight to Johannesburg via Mauritius.
+Flight 295 took off at 14:23 UTC (22:23 local time) on 27 November 1987 from Chiang Kai Shek International Airport near Taipei on a flight to Johannesburg via Mauritius.